nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ![emails_client_example](images/enhao/email_client-edited.png)

 <div markdown="span" class="alert alert-primary">:bulb: Tip:
-Similar to <code>delete_student</code>, you can also use <code>find_student</code> command after step 1 to filter the list of students you want.<br>
+Similar to <code>edit_student</code>, you can also use <code>find_student</code> command after step 1 to filter the list of students you want.<br>
-The concatenated string displayed will be based on the current list.<br>
+The email addresses displayed will be based on the current list.<br>
 (E.g. If you only want the the email addresses of <code>Alex Yeoh</code>, <code>David Li</code> and <code>Roy Balakrishnan</code> from the sample data,
 , you can use <code>find_student Alex David Roy</code> and <code>emails</code>
-to get the concatenated string of the 3 students' email addresses.)
+to get the concatenated text of the 3 students' email addresses.)
 </div>